nauman07/circonomit-challenge/Task2_ExecutionStrategy/README.md

 ## 🔍 Objective

-Design an efficient approach to run simulations by:
-- Executing calculated attributes in the right order
+To run simulations efficiently, you should: - Run calculated attributes in the right order - Avoid recalculating things that don't need to be recalculated - Support parallelism when you can.
-- Avoiding unnecessary recalculations
-- Supporting parallelism where possible

 ---

 ## 🧠 Strategy